sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 <img src="assets/ht51.png" width="500"/>

-Select the workbook, page, and element that contain our `Approved Leads` and click `Preview Results`:
+Select the workbook, page, and element that contain our `Approved Leads`.

+Before continuing, you must preview your model to ensure it's querying the data you're interested in.
+By default, the preview is limited to the first 100 records.
+Once validation is complete, click `Continue.`

 <img src="assets/ht52.png" width="700"/>

-Click `Continue`.

-In `Finalize settings for this model`, provide a name. `Primary Key` (from the inbound data) and a folder to store in (optionally):
+Name your model; for example, "Approved leads"

+Select a `Primary key`.
+A primary key should be a column with unique identifiers.
+For example, a customer ID or email address can be a primary key.

+`Move to folder` is optional and used to organize your work.

 <img src="assets/ht53.png" width="500"/>

-Click `Finish`.
+Click `Finish.`

 We are now ready to `Add sync` to perform the job as configured.